 Once upon a time, a company grew up to become one of the world's leading children's book publishers.
 Scholastic Corporation sells books to children in more than 150 countries.
-It operates through five divisions: Children's Book Publishing and Distribution; Educational Technology and Services; Classroom and Supplemental Materials; Media, Licensing and Advertising; and International.
-It owns the rights to properties such as Goosebumps and The Baby-Sitters Club and is the US distributor of the Harry Potter books, the best-selling children's series of all time.
+It operates through three divisions: Children's Book Publishing and Distribution; Education; and International.
+Scholastic owns the rights to properties such as Goosebumps and The Baby-Sitters Club and is the US distributor of the Harry Potter books, the best-selling children's series of all time.
 Known for its school book fairs, Scholastic also publishes magazines, textbooks, and software for students and teachers, and produces children's TV shows.

 The company generates about 25% of sales outside of the US.
 Scholastic has long-established operations in Australia, Canada, New Zealand, and the UK, with newer holdings in China, India, and Ireland.
 Going forward, Scholastic expects to see strong growth in Asia and improved results in the UK.

-Scholastic's revenues increaed by about 2% in fiscal 2014 compared to the prior year, while the company's profits were up nearly 45% in fiscal 2014 compared to fiscal 2013.
-The company’s revenue increased mainly due to increases in the book clubs and book fairs channels of the Children’s Book Publishing and Distribution segmen combined with the higher revenues driven by changes in marketing strategies.
+Scholastic's revenues increased by about 5% in fiscal 2015 compared to the prior year, while the company's net income was up $250 million to nearly $295 million in fiscal 2015 compared to fiscal 2014.
+The company’s revenue and net income increased mainly due to increases in the book clubs and book fairs channels of the Children’s Book Publishing and Distribution segment combined with the higher revenues driven by changes in marketing strategies.

-Scholastic expects growth in fiscal 2014 to be driven new education technology products.
+Scholastic expects growth to be driven by new technology.
 Television has been a particular area of focus for Scholastic.
-Its Media, Licensing and Advertising division has built a library of more than 500 half-hour television productions.
-Titles include Maya & Miguel and The Magic School Bus.
-In addition, Scholastic has a partnership with NBC and Telemundo (along with other content and broadcasting companies) to produce and distribute television for children through a venture called Qubo.
+The company has a partnership with NBC and Telemundo (along with other content and broadcasting companies) to produce and distribute television for children through a venture called Qubo.
 Spots reinforcing the importance of books and reading play throughout the Qubo programming block, which airs on NBC and Telemundo in English and Spanish.